Sliding Scale Therapy in Canada: How to Offer It Without Burning Out

 Jamie Letcher • September 25, 2025

-Sliding scale therapy comes from such a good place.
-You want counselling to be accessible, you want to live your values, and you care about the people in your community.
-But here’s the reality: without boundaries, sliding scale fees can leave you financially strained and emotionally drained.
+Sliding scale therapy often comes from the best intentions.
+You want counselling to be accessible, you care about your community, and you want your practice to reflect your values.
+But the truth is, without clear boundaries, a sliding scale can leave you financially stretched and emotionally exhausted.
 And that’s not sustainable for you or

-At Wellnix, we often see therapists wrestle with this.
-You want to support clients who can’t afford your full fee, but you also need to protect your livelihood.
-The two can co-exist if you create a clear framework.
+At Wellnix, we see therapists wrestle with this all the time.
+You want to support people who can’t afford your full fee, but you also need to protect your livelihood.
+The good news?
+Both can co-exist when you create a clear framework!

 Why therapists offer a sliding scale